Fine structure from normal iterability

-However, there are substantial new fine structural difficulties one must deal with.
-(In the case of Dodd-soundness, there is an easy trick to reduce to the case where classical style arguments work.\footnote{This lack of difficulty is probably an artifact of the assumption of $1$-soundness; that is, one might formulate a generalization of Dodd-soundness which holds more generally, and the proof would then probably not be as direct.} Actually, the proof for Dodd-soundness we give here still involves significant work, but this is just due to the nature of the classical proof itself; the reduction to the (roughly) classical case itself is short.} Some related methods have also been important in fine structural arguments in work of Schindler \cite{cmfali}, Woodin (on mice with long extenders), the author \cite{premouse_inheriting}, and Steel \cite{ACPFMP}.
+However, there are new fine structural difficulties to be handled here.

+For Dodd-solidity, there is an easy trick to reduce to the case where classical style arguments work.
+(This simplicity is probably an artifact of the assumption of $1$-soundness; that is, one might formulate a generalization of Dodd-solidity which holds more generally, and the proof would then probably not be as direct.)
+Actually, the proof for Dodd-solidity we give here still involves significant work, but this is just due to the nature of the classical proof itself; the reduction to the (roughly) classical case itself is short.} Some related methods have also been important in fine structural arguments in work of Schindler \cite{cmfali}, Woodin (on mice with long extenders), the author \cite{premouse_inheriting}, and Steel \cite{ACPFMP}.
 These connections are described in a little more detail in \S\ref{sec:outline_solidity}, Remark \ref{rem:history_gen_biceph}.

 We also prove some other facts of independent interest.
 In particular, we establish a simple criterion which ensures that a mouse is a normal iterate of its core.
 (The core of a mouse $M$ is a natural hull of $M$, corresponding to the ``least'' set $A$ of ordinals which is definable from parameters over $M$, but such that $A\notin M$.)
 It has long been known that, roughly, every mouse which is below the level of a ``cardinal which is strong to a measurable'' is a normal iterate of its core, and that there are counterexamples to this phenomenon a little beyond that point (see \S\ref{sec:iterates_of_cores} for discussion).
 However, the criterion we establish has no restriction on large cardinal complexity.